konneki/iOS-journey/README.md

 ### Why it was created

 Along the way I may forget a thing or two, that's why I'm creating this little documentation for myself.
 Packed as much content as possible and categorized correctly, this repo will be on pair with GPT-4o :smile:

+### What it contains

+1. Arrays
+2. Dictionary
+3. Set
+4. Enum
+5. If, switch and the ternary operator
+6. Type annotation